chnm/thatcamp-org/wp-content/plugins/email-users/readme.txt

 `

 == Changelog ==

+= Version 4.8.1 =
+* Added option to disabled jQuery enhanced recipient selection (revert to classic select boxes).
+* Removed leftover debug code which left information in the error_log.
+* Updated translation files with missing text.

+= Version 4.8.0 =
+* Integrated jQuery Chosen plugin to enhance select lists when choosing recipients.
+* Added Danish translation (thank you Thomas Canell)
+* Added BCC options of 2, 3, and 5 for more granular control.
+* Added new example (remove_menus.php) to show how to remove the Email Users Dashboard menu for all users but Administrators.
+* Fixed broken links referring to Marvin Labs.

 = Version 4.7.10 =
 * Added new setting to control applying post content with wpautop prior to seending an update to th team.